Questwealth Portfolios is a robo-advisor owned by Questrade. It was formerly called Portfolio IQ.

-Questrade has a nifty tool on their site that shows how much you save over time by investing with Questwealth Portfolios as opposed to using mutual funds.
+Questrade has a nifty tool that shows how much you save over time by investing with Questwealth Portfolios instead of using mutual funds.

-Obviously, a lot of other factors play into this potential outcome, but the main lesson is that the fees you pay can significantly impact your overall returns.
+Many other factors play into this potential outcome, but the main lesson is that your fees can significantly impact your overall returns.

 Why Choose Questwealth For Your Investing?